5 from 8 votes

 Ingredients for Stir Fry

-• Stir Fry Vegetables - I use a frozen bag with carrots, broccoli, mushrooms, red pepper and water chestnuts for ease of prep, but you could also use fresh vegetables
+• Stir Fry Vegetables – I use a frozen bag with carrots, broccoli, green beans, mushrooms, red bell pepper and water chestnuts for ease of prep, but you could also use fresh vegetables.

-• Brown Sugar - You could replace this with honey if you'd like
+• Brown Sugar – You could replace this with honey if you’d like; use a little more or less if you want to change the sweetness of the sauce.

 • Red Pepper Flakes – Optional, but I love the bit of added heat!

-• Noodles - You can either use a 6 oz package of the uncooked chow mein noodles (they only take 3 minutes to boil) or a 14.2 oz package of the pre-cooked stir fry noodles
+• Noodles – You can either use a 6 oz package of the uncooked chow mein noodles (they only take 3 minutes to boil) or a 14.2 oz package of the pre-cooked stir fry noodles.
+These can typically be found by the Asian food section at the grocery store or at an Asian market.

 • Sesame Seeds & Sliced Green Onions – Totally optional for garnish!